 - Note-taking apps are digital solutions that can improve productivity.

 - Check the list below for an overview of some of the best note-taking apps on the market.

-Are you looking for a note taking app to use with your Windows 10 computer or device?
-Here are the top nine note taking apps you can use in 2017.
+Are you looking for a note-taking app to use with your Windows 10 computer or device?
+Here are the top 10+ note-taking apps you can use on Windows 10.

 Have you ever been in a situation where you just remembered something but you’ve nowhere to write it down, or you got an important piece of information but forgot to carry your notebook and pen?

-This app, which comes with the desktop version (OneNote 2016) and universal application, is fantastic for creating to-do lists, projects and organizing your thoughts and other information.
+This app, which comes with the desktop version (OneNote) and a universal application, is fantastic for creating to-do lists, and projects and organizing your thoughts and other information.